Approaching Test Time Augmentation in the Context of Uncertainty Calibration for Deep Neural Networks: Abstract

 \section{Abstract}

 With the rise of Deep Neural Networks, machine learning systems are nowadays ubiquitous in a number of real-world applications, which bears the need for highly reliable models.
-This requires a thorough look not only at the accuracy of such systems, but also to their predictive uncertainty.
+This requires a thorough look not only at the accuracy of such systems, but also at their predictive uncertainty.
 Hence, we propose a novel technique (with two different variations, named \textit{M-ATTA} and \textit{V-ATTA}) based on test time augmentation, to improve the uncertainty calibration of deep \CP{learning-based}models for image \CP{classifiers} classification.
-Unlike other test time augmentation approaches, \textit{M/V-ATTA} improves uncertainty calibration without affecting the model’s accuracy, by leveraging an adaptive weighting system.
-We evaluate the performance of \CP{this methodology} the technique with respect to different metrics of uncertainty calibration.
-Empirical results, obtained on CIFAR-10, CIFAR-100, as well as on the benchmark Aerial Image Dataset, indicate that the proposed approach outperforms state-of-the-art calibration techniques, while \CP{also} maintaining the baseline classification performance.
+By leveraging an adaptive weighting system, \textit{M/V-ATTA} improves uncertainty calibration without affecting the model’s accuracy.
+The performance of these techniques is evaluated by considering diverse metrics related to uncertainty calibration, demonstrating their robustness.
+Empirical results, obtained on CIFAR-10, CIFAR-100, Aerial Image Dataset, as well as in two different scenarios under \textit{distribution-shift}, indicate that the proposed methods outperform several state-of-the-art \textit{post-hoc} calibration techniques.
+Furthermore, the methods proposed also show improvements in terms of predictive entropy on \textit{out-of-distribution} samples.
 Code for \textit{M/V-ATTA} available at: \text{https://github.com/pedrormconde/MV-ATTA}

 }

 \IEEEdisplaynontitleabstractindextext

 \ifCLASSOPTIONcompsoc \IEEEraisesectionheading{